SoulseekQt

 Key Features

-• Web UI for Soulseek search, browsing users/shares, and transfer management
+• Web UI for Soulseek functionality: search, results filtering, and one-click downloads

 Use Cases

-• Run a always-on Soulseek client on a home server/NAS with browser access
+• Run a always-on Soulseek client on a server/NAS while managing downloads from a browser

 Limitations and Considerations